KarrLab/gdoc_down/README.md

 * TSV (.tsv)
 * Word document (.docx)

-`gdoc_down` also has special features for handling .gdoc files that contain LaTeX:
+`gdoc-down` also has special features for handling .gdoc files that contain LaTeX:

-* `gdoc_down` ignores all images.
+* `gdoc-down` ignores all images.
 This allows the user to place images inside the Google document for convenience and to use `\includegraphics` to embed images in compile PDF files.
-* `gdoc_down` will convert all Google document comments to PDF comments.
+* `gdoc-down` will convert all Google document comments to PDF comments.
-* `gdoc_down` ignores all page breaks.
+* `gdoc-down` ignores all page breaks.

-The first time `gdoc_down` is called, `gdoc_down` will request access to the user's Google account.
+The first time `gdoc-down` is called, `gdoc-down` will request access to the user's Google account.
 This will create a client.json file in the users home directory (~/.gdoc_down/client.json).

 ## Installation